SK-DEV-AI/mcphub-ollama-/README.md

 # mcp-central

-A polished GUI for managing Smithery MCP servers and chatting with Ollama.
+A polished TUI for managing Smithery MCP servers and chatting with Ollama.